yigitahmetsahin/ubuntu-configurator/README.md

 ### What it does
 - **Operation modes**: Choose between `initial-setup`, `network-config`, or `firewall-config`
-  - **initial-setup**: Security hardening and role-based firewall
+  - **initial-setup**: Security hardening (no firewall changes)
   - **network-config**: Interactive netplan configuration for an interface (DHCP or static)
   - **firewall-config**: Only configure/reset UFW based on selected role (no SSH/netplan changes)
 - **Updates system packages**: `apt update && apt upgrade`
-- **Configures UFW firewall**: resets rules, denies incoming and allows outgoing by default, always allows `ssh`, then opens extra ports based on your selected role
+- **Configures UFW firewall**: Only in `firewall-config` mode.
+Resets rules, denies incoming and allows outgoing by default, always allows `ssh`, then opens extra ports based on your selected role
 - **Hardens SSH**: disables password authentication, restricts root login, reduces auth retries, disables X11 forwarding, and more
 - **Optional Fail2Ban**: if chosen, installs and configures Fail2Ban to protect SSH